A New Look For Influencer Marketing Strategy

 Create open-ended briefs

-Using influencer content only on organic social or influencers’ own profiles?
+Using influencer content only for organic social?
 That’s just scratching the surface of potential.
-We suggest investing more money upfront to get the usage rights to share influencer content across paid, earned and owned (like email and blog) campaigns, too.
-We’ve seen significant ROI on this, especially with video.
+We suggest investing more money upfront to get usage rights to share influencer content across paid, earned and owned (like email and blog) campaigns, too.
 Building influencer programs with this wholistic content approach in mind from the get-go is actually a cost-effective way to produce authentic, unique and convincing content in a way brands would usually find difficult (and expensive) to do on their own.
+It also delivers significant ROI, especially when it’s video, with some of the lowest CPC and highest conversion rates we’ve seen.

 Get advanced in your tracking